 Relevant Words of God:

 Transformation in disposition mainly refers to the transformation of a person’s nature.
 The things of a person’s nature cannot be seen from external behaviors; they are directly related to the worth and significance of his existence.
 That is, they directly involve a person’s outlook on life and his values, the things in the depths of his soul, and his essence.
 If a person cannot accept the truth, he will undergo no transformation in these aspects.
-Only by experiencing God’s work, fully entering the truth, changing one’s values and one’s outlooks on existence and life, aligning one’s views with God’s, and becoming capable of completely submitting to and being devoted to God, can one’s disposition be said to have transformed.
-You may appear to put forth some effort, you may be resilient in the face of hardship, you may be able to carry out work arrangements from the Above, or you may be able to go wherever you are told to go, but these are but minor changes of behavior and are not enough to count as the transformation of your disposition.
+Only by experiencing God’s work, fully entering the truth, changing one’s values and one’s outlooks on existence and life, aligning one’s views with God’s word, and becoming capable of completely submitting to and being devoted to God, can one’s disposition be said to have transformed.
+You may appear to put forth some effort and be resilient in the face of hardship while performing your duty, you may be able to carry out work arrangements from the Above, or you may be able to go wherever you are told to go, but these are but minor changes of behavior and are not enough to count as the transformation of your disposition.
 You may be able to run down many paths, suffer many hardships, and endure great humiliation; you may feel very close to God, and the Holy Spirit may do some work on you.
 However, when God asks you to do something that does not conform to your notions, you still might not submit; rather, you might look for excuses, rebelling against and resisting God, even to the point that you criticize and protest against Him.
 This would be a serious problem!
 It would show that you still have a nature that resists God, and that you have not undergone any transformation whatsoever.

 from “What Should Be Known About Transforming One’s Disposition” in The Discourses of Christ of the Last Days